Giving Almond Milk to Babies – Is It Safe?

 At What Age Can You Introduce Almond Milk to a Baby?

-You can start giving almond milk to your baby after he turns a year old and not before that.
+Wondering when can babies have almond milk?
+You can start giving almond milk to your baby after they turn a year old and not before that.
 Almond milk is a great source of calcium and Vitamin D and, thus, it is good for your growing baby’s bone health; however, almond milk lacks protein.
 Therefore, if your baby is getting enough nutrition and protein from other food items then you may add almond milk to your baby’s diet.

 Health Benefits of Almond Milk for Infants